chroma-sdk/Colore/docs/articles/getting-started.md

 (From now on, it will be assumed that the variable `chroma` contains an instance of `IChroma` created from `ColoreProvider`.)

-Now when you run it you will see that the "A" Key will glow Red.
+Now when you run it you'll see that the "A" Key is red.
-So it's pretty easy to use Colore :)

 To set a color on a Mouse for example:
 `chroma.Mouse.SetLedAsync(Colore.Effects.Mouse.Led.Strip1, ColoreColor.Red);`

-The following Devices are available as properties on the `IChroma` instance:
+The following devices are available as properties on the `IChroma` instance:

  * `Mousepad`
  * `Keypad`